 Thomas D. Kuczmarski is president and founder of the global consulting firm Kuczmarski Innovation and an internationally recognized expert in the innovation of new products and services.
 Over the course of his career he has helped hundreds of clients, ranging from small businesses to Fortune 100 corporations, learn to systematically unlock the value of innovation.
 Mr. Kuczmarski teaches creating and leading a culture of innovation at Northwestern University’s Kellogg Graduate School of Management where he is Senior Lecturer and Visiting Scholar in the Center for Innovation and Technology.
-For more than three and a half decades, his executive education courses at the Kellogg School have attracted students from around the world.
+For more than four decades, his executive education courses at the Kellogg School have attracted students from around the world.

 Mr. Kuczmarski is co-founder with journalist Dan Miller, of Chicago Innovation, which annually educates, connects, and celebrates innovators in the Chicago region.
 The Chicago Innovation Awards are endorsed by every major business association in the Chicago region and showcase the creative spirit of America’s heartland.
-Since 2002, Chicago Innovation has grown in scope as well as size, with now over 20,000 people in the community, and programs spanning from connecting women with the Women Mentoring Co-op, and educating and celebrating children in the Chicago Student Invention Convention.
+Since 2002, Chicago Innovation has grown in scope as well as size, with now over 40,000 people in the community, and programs spanning from connecting women with the Women Mentoring Co-op, and educating and celebrating children in the Illinois Student Invention Convention.

 He is extensively published and cited on radio, television, and in national periodicals including a weekly Innovation Minute on WBBM Newsradio, The Wall Street Journal, Fortune, Newsweek, Bloomberg Business Week, The Today Show, Planning Review, Investor’s Business Daily, USA Today, Marketing News, Advertising Age, Crain’s Chicago Business, Business Marketing, the Chicago Sun-Times, the Chicago Tribune, and many more.
 He wrote the chapter on new products and services in the Marketing Encyclopedia, a publication of the American Marketing Association, and serves on the editorial review boards for The Journal of Product Innovation Management and The Journal of Consumer Marketing.